 Choosing a brand is mostly personal taste and preference and you may have to experiment with various brands to find which ones you prefer.
 For hearing aid batteries, try Rayovac, Power One or Duracell.
 We also offer trial packs of batteries which let you test different brands before settling on the right source of power.

 To summarize, obtaining NHS hearing aids requires some degree of patience but the quality of care and the performance of the hearing aids have grown significantly better in the last few years.

 As mentioned in this blog, we are big fans of the NHS and the work it does to help people with hearing problems.

-Hearing Direct was established to provide an additional alternative to the private provision of hearing aids with more realistic prices.
-Thus enabling those interested in pursuing a private alternative to the NHS to do so in a more affordable and convenient way than before.
+Hearing Direct was established to provide an additional alternative to the private provision of hearing aids with more affordable prices.
+We give people a wider range of hearing aids to chose from than the NHS and in a more affordable and convenient way than many private hearing aid providers.
 We offer affordable hearing aids and provide digital hearing aids from £99 which can be delivered to your door the very next day if required; no waiting, no fuss, and no appointments.

-This entry was posted in Hearing Aids, Hearing Information and tagged NHS hearing aids, hearing aids on 8th October 2017 by Gary.
+This entry was posted in NHS Hearing Aids and tagged hearing aids, NHS hearing aids, hearing aids cost, UK on 8th October 2017 by Stuart Cantebury.

 ← Previous Post

 Next Post →